-If you are worried about the Interviewee being an infiltrator or otherwise dangerous to the functioning of the organization, report them and any information given by them to leadership once the interview is concluded at the timely discretion of the interviewers present.
+If you are worried about the Interviewee being an infiltrator or otherwise dangerous to the functioning of the organization, report them and any information given by them to leadership once the interview is concluded.
 If this is the case, do not inform the Interviewee of this decision until after all valuable information has been attained.